How Does Chase Mobile Deposit Work and How Long Does It Take?

 Chase offers support through its website.
-There is also a how-to video in the app that shows you how to use mobile check deposit.
+It also offers a how-to video that shows you how to use the mobile check deposit feature.

 Always keep the paper check until you see the available funds in your account, just in case something goes wrong.
-Chase recommends you destroy it immediately after the funds have been posted to your account.
+Chase notes that you can destroy it immediately after the funds have been posted to your account.

-But before you do that, you might want to check with your tax professional or lawyer to see if there’s a reason to keep your checks.
+But before you do that, keep in mind that in some cases, you might want to check with your tax professional to see if there’s a reason to keep your checks.
 Shred or destroy the checks before throwing them in the trash.

 Benefits and Drawbacks of Chase Mobile Deposit

-The popularity of online banking, direct deposit and person-to-person transfer services has reduced the number of checks that people receive.
+The popularity of online banking, direct deposit and peer-to-peer payment apps has reduced the number of checks that people receive.
 You may receive checks only a few times a year, if at all.
 In that case, stopping by a bank branch or ATM to deposit them might not be a big deal.

 It helps to weigh the pros and cons of Chase mobile deposit if you’re still not sure you want to use it.
 Here’s a quick look: